 Frontline health workers are integral in healing our communities and forging the pathway to a healthier world.
 Now is the time to step up and help them continue on this remarkable mission and back the front line.

 Despite COVID-19, these vital programs are continuing.
 They have already reached over 41,000 frontline health workers and almost one million mothers and children.
-By year's end, J&J and UNICEF will launch two new training programs in Lebanon and India to bolster the well-being and skills of health workers who provide critical care to mothers, infants and children.
+Also planned are two new training programs in Lebanon and India to bolster the well-being and skills of health workers who provide critical care to mothers, infants and children.

 “Frontline health workers are integral in healing our communities and forging the pathway to a healthier world,” says Duato.
 “Now is the time to step up and help them continue on this remarkable mission and back the front line.”

-Top photo: India has faced alarming rates of COVID-19 infections, but that hasn’t kept Dr. N. J. Darshak from rounds at the primary health clinic where she works.
+Top photo: India has been decimated by COVID-19, but that hasn’t kept Dr. N. J. Darshak from rounds at the primary health clinic where she works.
 Here, she gives Bhavna Khant and her newborn a check-up and explains the benefits of exclusive breastfeeding. © UNICEF/UNI365125/Panjwani

 - Clarios Foundation